MickWest/sitrec/docs/FileRehosting.md

 {
     "require": {
         "aws/aws-sdk-php": "^3.301",
-        "guzzlehttp/guzzle": "^6.5"
+        "guzzlehttp/guzzle": "^7.8"
     }
 }
 ```
-Guzzle is set to version 6.5 even though 7 is better.
-The reason being that Xenforo uses 6 and somehow that version is called deep within the vendor code.
-This probably could be fixed another way.
-Eventually Xenforo will update to Guzzle 7, and this can be removed.
-You can change it locally to 7 if you need to (and don't use Xenforo)
+In previous releases (before 1.5.0a), Guzzle was limited to version 6.5.
+The reason being that Xenforo (on Metabunk.org) uses 6.5 and somehow that version is called deep within the vendor code.
+Since Xenforo was updated to 2.3.0, this is no longer the case and we can use the latest version of Guzzle.

 Configuring the AWS S3 connection is done with a set of credentials.
 The credentials are returned by a custom function in sitrec-config/s3-config.php, for example: